MoHoushmand/mo/quantum_computers/superconducting_qubits/superconducting_qubits_op.md

 ## Single qubit gates

-In this lecture, I want to show you how we control the state of a single superconducting transmon qubits, that is, doing so-called single-qubit gates.
+Here we will show how we control the state of a single superconducting transmon qubits, that is, doing so-called single-qubit gates.
 The state of a single qubit can be visualized on the Bloch sphere, with the ground and excited state on the poles